Mary Webb: Life

 Webb's first published writing was a five-verse poem, written on hearing news of the Shrewsbury rail accident in October 1907.
 Her brother, Kenneth Meredith, so liked the poem and thought it potentially comforting for those affected by the disaster that, without her knowledge, he took it to the newspaper offices of the Shrewsbury Chronicle, which printed the poem anonymously.
 Mary, who usually burnt her early poems, was appalled before learning that the newspaper had received appreciative letters from its readers.

 On 12 June 1912, Webb married Henry Bertram Law Webb (1885-1939), a teacher, at Meole Brace's Holy Trinity parish church.
-At first he supported her literary interests.
+At first, he supported her literary interests.
 They lived for a time in Weston-super-Mare, before moving back to Mary's beloved Shropshire, where they worked as market gardeners until Henry secured a job as a teacher, first at Chester, then at the Priory Grammar School for Boys in Shrewsbury.

 The couple lived briefly in Rose Cottage in Hinton Lane and then at The Nills in the village of Pontesbury between the years 1914 and 1916, during which time she wrote The Golden Arrow.
 Her time in the village is celebrated by the eponymously named Mary Webb School and Science College.

 The publication of The Golden Arrow in 1917 enabled them to move to Lyth Hill, Bayston Hill, a place she loved, where they bought a plot of land and built Spring Cottage.

-In 1921, they bought a second property in London, in the hope that by being in the city, she could achieve greater literary recognition.
+In 1921, they bought a second property at Hampstead Grove in London, in the hope that by being in the city, she could achieve greater literary recognition.
 This, however, did not happen, although she won the Prix Femina Vie Heureuse for Precious Bane in 1926.
 By 1927, she was suffering increasingly bad health, her marriage was failing, and she returned to Spring Cottage alone.
 She died at St Leonards-on-Sea, aged 46.
 She was buried in Shrewsbury, at the General Cemetery in Longden Road.